imran1289-ah/HighlightTube/README.md

 # HighlightTube

 ## What is it

-A video streaming service (similar to Youtube) for users to post and watch their favourite sports highlights (Basketball, Soccer, Hockey etc)
+HighlighTube is a video streaming service allowing users to post and watch their favourite sports highlights.
+Users can create an account, upload videos of their favourite highlights, subscribe to their favourite channels and can post comments.

 ## Technologies Used